gadfly361/reagent-seed/README.md

 Create a new project based on the *reagent-seed* template.

 ```
-lein new reagent-seed <name of your app>
+$ lein new reagent-seed <name of your app>
 ```

 cd into the folder you just made.
-Download react and bootstrap.
+Download react.js and bootstrap.

 ```
 $ bower install